-It’s really important to pound the chicken breast.
+It’s really important to pound the chicken breast with a tenderizer.
 You want the thickness of the breast to be even and pounding helps with this.
 That way, your chicken will cook more evenly.
 But there’s another reason we pound the chicken.
 This step is the secret to getting really tender chicken because it helps the proteins (and connective tissues) relax a bit.

 When you hit the meat, try to just tap it.
 You don’t want to put holes in it.
 You can wrap the meat in plastic wrap to prevent a mess.
 I like to pound both sides of the meat, then season generously with salt and pepper.